Will Hobby’s Journal

 “If he were drifting to starboard, you might put your helm down hard the other way, if it were any satisfaction to you to do it, but he would continue to drift to starboard all the same.
 There was only one process which could be depended on, and it was to get down and lift his rear around until his head pointed in the right direction, or take him under your arm and carry him to a part of the road which he could not get out of without climbing…”Mark Twain, Innocents Abroad

 Colonel Higginson–a gentleman I would have loved to meet–trained the first Black Regiment in the Civil War.
 He also directed the publication of the first of Emily Dickinson’s poetry.
 Fairbanks scales would indeed have been exported from Vermont to Costa Rica by 1914, and research turned up photos of models from that era.
 I wonder how many of William Clark Russell’s maritime novels my grandfather read and acquired a copy of The Frozen Pirate,.
 Did the ship Sosostress disintegrate on the shores of Guatemala?
 I found three tales of her grounding and a report of her final disposition..

-This collection of letters with historical background and notes on these side trips of discovery will be published soon–Join me on steamships from New York to Cuba and Panama, in the epochal construction of the Panama Canal, and on the steamship SAn Juan up the Pacific Coast to San Francisco.
+This collection of letters with historical background and notes on these side trips of discovery is available now--Join me on steamships from New York to Cuba and Panama, in the epochal construction of the Panama Canal, and on the steamship SAn Juan up the Pacific Coast to San Francisco.